Alexandra-Henthorne/MechaCar_Statistical_Analysis1/README.md

 Is the slope of the linear model considered to be zero?
 Why or why not?

+No because the p-value is greater than .05

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+I want to say yes becayse the r value is showing that 70 percent of the data is being used I believe